rdkit/rdkit/Docs/Book/Install.md

 -   extract the source somewhere on your machine (e.g. `/usr/local/src/boost_1_58_0`)
 -   build the required boost libraries.
 The boost site has [detailed instructions](http://www.boost.org/doc/libs/1_58_0/more/getting_started/index.html) for this, but here's an overview:
    -   `cd $BOOST`
-   -   If you want to use the python wrappers: `./bootstrap.sh --with-libraries=python,regex,thread,serialization`
+   -   If you want to use the python wrappers: `./bootstrap.sh --with-libraries=python,serialization`
-   -   If not using the python wrappers: `./bootstrap.sh --with-libraries=regex,thread,serialization`
+   -   If not using the python wrappers: `./bootstrap.sh --with-libraries=serialization`
    -   `./b2 install`

      If you have any problems with this step, check the boost [installation instructions](http://www.boost.org/more/getting_started/unix-variants.html).